ameya-g-git/mac-cal/README.md

 - `/build`: The bundled Webpack code
 - `/node_modules`: Yaknow
 - `/src`: The meat of the extension.
   - `/background`: The background script for the extension.
-Receives the submit event from the popup and sends the appropriate information to the content script
+Receives and transmits messages between the content scripts and the popup script.
   - `/content`: Content scripts.
 Read the webpage and generate the `.ics` file
     - `/date_utils`: A ton of small functions that calculate given statuatory holidays relating to McMaster's sessional dates
   - `/settings`: The JS file that deals with interaction on the popup.